-We have ten categories this year.
-Three of these will be dual awards, this means that there will be an award for both an individual, and a group (two or more people).
-This is because of the popularity and number of nominations we usually receive for these categories.
+We have twelve categories this year.
+One of these will be a dual award; this means that there will be an award for an individual, and an award for a group (two or more people)

 The categories are:

 - Special Recognition - sponsored by We Love MCR Charity

 Specifically recognises the strength of our city’s response to the tragic Manchester Arena attack in May.
 Use this category to nominate a person, project or organisation that stood tall and helped the community or neighbourhood pull through.
 Who really stepped up to the mark at the time of the attack or in the time since?

 - Blossoming Communities - sponsored by Southway Housing

 Those whose gardening glories or care of green spaces have changed the surroundings and lives of people who live, learn or work nearby.
 Give a green thumbs-up to the green fingers who make Manchester’s neighbourhoods more attractive.